nihitkhandelwal-eng/The_Brainforest/♻️ Admin/Admin Notes/Timeline Plugin.md

         -   body-4

-### active color
+### Active color

 - it uses obsidian's css variables as active colors, so it matches the theme
   - default active color is *background-modifier-success*
   - if you want your own color use `--timeline-active-color` css variable attached to `.timeline` class
 ```
 .timeline
 		--timeline-active-color: #00c137
 ```

 - preview (soon, for now test it in obsidian)
   - classes:
 	  - active-color-background-modifier-success
 	  - active-color-background-modifier-error
 	  - active-color-background-modifier-error-hover
 	  - active-color-text-accent
 	  - active-color-text-accent-hover
 	  - active-color-text-error
 	  - active-color-text-error-hover
 	  - active-color-text-selection
 	  - active-color-interactive-accent
 	  - active-color-interactive-accent-hover
 	  - active-color-interactive-success